adaapp/primers-portfolio-FarhanaFKhan/README.md

 but then I realised that sometimes that approach is not the most efficient way forward.
 I enjoyed the calculations required as part of the challenge.
 ### Primer 3- Password Complexity Checker
-Primer 3 requires us to write a programme that allows a user to input a password and to check its complexity.
+Primer 3 requires us to write a program that allows a user to input a password and to check its complexity.
 As per the requirements, there can be four levels of complexity- weak, moderate, strong and very strong.
 #### Reflection (as well as issues, challenges & resolutions)
-The programme that I wrote keeps asking for a password until it's complexity is 'weak'.
+The program that I wrote keeps asking for a password until it's complexity is 'weak'.
 A helper function 'passwordChecker' was created to abstract the mechanism behind checking the complexity.
-The programme makes use of switch statements as they are more efficient than if statements.
+The program makes use of switch statements as they are more efficient than if statements.
 ### Primer 4 - Employee List Removal
 This challenge requires us to display a list of employee names and allow a user to input the name of an employee that they want to remove.
 #### Reflection (as well as issues, challenges & resolutions)
 Figuring out how to store the names of the employees was the most challenging part of this primer.
 I started off by exploring arrays as a data structure to store the names of the employees.
 But removing an element from the array without knowing it's size was not possible.
 Hence, I decided to use vector to store the names.
-The programme needs input validation to see whether the input provided by the user is a string or not.
+The program needs input validation to see whether the input provided by the user is a string or not.
 ### Primer 5 - Phone Directory
 Primer 5 requires us to allow a user to search a record from an external file by entering either the full name or the contact number.
 If the number or name is entered it should display the number of records in the file and the details of the record(name and phone number) if it exists in the file.
 Otherwise display the message that the details weren't found.
 #### Reflection (as well as issues, challenges & resolutions)
 The primer brief only asked to search the records using either the full name or the telephone number.
-In my programme, however, the user can type in just the first name as well and the record would be displayed if it exists.
+In my program, however, the user can type in just the first name as well and the record would be displayed if it exists.
 I wanted to expand on that to provide the functionality to able to search a record by entering only the last name as well but time was a constraint.
 I also wanted to explore how I could tackle records that had the same first name.
-At this point the programme is not capable to deal with that.
+At this point the program is not capable to deal with that.
-The programme could be improved by seperating out the search functionality from the read function.
+The program could be improved by seperating out the search functionality from the read function.
 ### Primer 6 - Data file parser
-The primer requires us to write a programme that reads data from an external file and display it in a particular way set out in the document.
+The primer requires us to write a program that reads data from an external file and display it in a particular way set out in the document.
 The data in the file stores the first name but the output needs to convert that into initial and add '£' infront of the salary value.

 #### Reflection (as well as issues, challenges & resolutions)